axibase/atsd/installation/redhat-centos-yum.md

 ## Configuration

-The database will be installed in `/opt/atsd` directory under `axibase` user.
+The database is installed in `/opt/atsd` directory under `axibase` user.

 To customize the installation directory, use [`rpm`](redhat-centos-rpm.md) option instead.